 Super Mario 64 DS

-Ascended Fanon: There have been many rumors as to how to play as Luigi in the orignal, and now he's playable here!
+Ascended Fanon: There have been many rumors as to how to play as Luigi in the original, and now he's playable here!

 Ascended Glitch: In the original, by using the reverse long jump method, Mario could pass through the mirror in the mirror room and explore the mirrored room; however, only emptiness waited beyond the mirrored door.
 In this version, Luigi can use a Power Flower to turn into Vanish Luigi and walk through the mirror to enter the mirrored room.
 If he passes through the mirrored door, Luigi ends up in complete emptiness, with the exception of himself, the door, and one of the castle's secret Power Stars.